KentAnak/LvTSimulator/README.md

 | Glaph 3 | Glaph 4 | Glaph 5 | Glaph 6 |
 |:---:|:---:|:---:|:---:|
 |<img src="Sample/plot3.png" alt="attach:Graph 3" width="100"> |<img src="Sample/plot4.png" alt="attach:Graph 4" width="100">|<img src="Sample/plot5.png" alt="attach:Graph 5" width="100"> |<img src="Sample/plot6.png" alt="attach:Graph 6" width="100"> |

+## Additional models considered in this program

+We created and tested additional models to answer the following questions

++ Isn't the sociability of being able to encounter events also a talent?
+What are the results in the model where talented people encounter more events?
+(SociableHuman model)
++ Is the ability to encounter unfortunate events without reducing one's assets also a talent?
+What would be the result in a model where talent would allow a person to avoid a halving of assets?
+(PreventiveHuman model)

 in the <b>SociableHuman model</b>, the luck advantage did not change.
 The disparity would be larger than in reality and may be inappropriate for the model.
 Graph 7 shows the distribution in this model where the higher the talent, the greater or smaller the wealth.